totango/totango-eloqua-connector/README.md

 NOTE: If you are running an ongoing campaign, you will need to schedule this command to run periodically using cron or your scheduler of choice.
 You should run the connector 60min before the campaign’s scheduled execution, just to ensure the sync. process has safely completed.

-__java com.totango.eloqua.TotangoEloquaConnector__
+__java -jar totango-eloqua-connector.jar config.properties__

-run the connector main class com.totango.eloqua.TotangoEloquaConnector

 __Output example__:
 > Totango-Eloqua connector is running...

 > Connected to Eloqua

 > Reset the insigts field for all Eloqua contacts.
-This can take a few minutes
+It might take a few minutes

 > Connected to Totango